 There are numbers of paid or free programs that claim to digitize DVD discs for further saving to USB flash drive.
 We can call out several big names like HandBrake, VLC and Format Factory.
 Many free programs shares similar workflows but also produces alike troubles such as it takes too long to rip a DVD, the output is not as good as the original DVD.
 And most of the free programs can't handle DVD copy protection schemes on its own.

 If you do not want to be held back by slow processing, various types of disc copy-protections and poor output quality, EaseFab DVD Ripper will be your best choice.
-Known for super fast-processing, clean, safe and easy-to-use, it will copy and transfer DVD to USB flash drive directly on Windows(11/10/8/7) or Mac (macOS Monterey incl.).
+Known for super fast-processing, clean, safe and easy-to-use, it will rip and transfer any DVD to USB flash drive directly on Windows(11/10/8/7) or Mac (macOS Ventura incl.).
 You can easily extract the entire content out of a DVD and save it in any mainstream video formats such as MP4, MKV, H264, HEVC, AVI, WMV, MOV, etc. which is readable by USB flash drive, external hard drive HDD, SSD, NAS, USB, thumb drive, and the like.

 To begin with, you need to download and install EaseFab DVD Ripper Windows or Mac version on your computer.
 The guide below takes the Windows version for an example.
 Mac version has the same process.